ShareBuy-final-project/Frontend/README.md

 - `app/`: Contains the screens and navigation structure for the app.
 - `assets/`: Stores static assets like images and fonts.
 - `components/`: Reusable UI components.

-## 🤝 Contributing

-Feel free to fork this repository and submit pull requests for improvements or bug fixes.